F91 Dudelange: History

 In 2013–14, Dudelange reclaimed the title with a 3–0 victory over Fola Esch on the final day of the season.
 This earned the club a spot in the 2014–15 UEFA Champions League.

 In 2018, F91 Dudelange became the first Luxembourgish team to reach the group stage of a major European competition, after defeating CFR Cluj 5–2 on aggregate in the UEFA Europa League play-off round.
 Due to Dudelange's apparent underdog status, daily newspaper Gazeta Sporturilor regarded CFR's elimination as "the biggest shame in the history of Romanian football".
 Dudelange had also previously defeated Polish side Legia Warsaw in the third qualifying round.
-The men from the Grand Duchy were drawn into a 'Group of Death', containing European powerhouses Milan, Olympiakos and Spanish side Real Betis.
+Dudelange were drawn into a 'Group of Death', containing European powerhouses AC Milan, Olympiacos and Spanish side Real Betis.
 The Luxembourgers did, however, managed to pick up a famous and hard-fought point, on the last matchday, when they drew 0–0 against Real Betis at the Stade Josy Barthel.

 In 2019, Dudelange qualified for the Europa League group stages for the second successive season after defeating FC Ararat-Armenia in the play-off round in a penalty shootout.

 Dudelange fared much better in their second European group stage adventure, being drawn into a group with Europa League stalwarts Sevilla, Cypriot champions APOEL and Qarabağ of Azerbaijan.

 On the first group stage matchday, on 19 September 2019, Dudelange became the first ever team from Luxembourg to win a game in a European group stage after beating APOEL 4–3 in Nicosia.
 Dudelange, whose coach Emilio Ferrera had resigned only two days prior, came back from a 3–2 deficit to defeat the Cypriots.

-After losing their next four group matches, Dudelange faced Qarabag on the last matchday in Baku where they came within two minutes of recording another famous win, before the Azeri side equalised in injury time, thus the men from Luxembourg finished bottom of the group with a respectable 4 points.
+After losing their next four group matches, Dudelange faced Qarabag on the last matchday in Baku, where they came within two minutes of recording another famous win before the Azeri side equalised in injury time.
+Dudelange finished bottom of the group with 4 points.